lijma/lijma/README.md

 ## Hi there 👋

-I am Marvin, a Digital Nomad and Serial Entrepreneur.

-Currently, I'm focused on AI project development with **[Shiliu AI](https://ai-shi-liu.com)** and promoting the **[Jimmer.org](https://jimmer.org)** ORM project.
+Hi, I’m Marvin—an independent AI entrepreneur who believes small teams can build big things.
+Right now I’m heads‑down on **[Shiliu AI](https://ai-shi-liu.com)** and championing **[Jimmer.org](https://jimmer.org)**, an open‑source ORM project.

 ### Areas of Expertise

-- AI Agent
-- Software Consulting and Development
-- Communication and Leadership
+With a background in software development, enterprise consulting, and communication training, I specialize in turning bold technical ideas into real‑world products that make an impact.

 ### Connect with me
 - 📫 Discord Community: https://discord.gg/uR3pKuEK